TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/global-config.md

 In `globalConfig` above, we have overwritten all the default values.
 #
-That means that doesn't matter now if we use `error` or `info` notification.
-All will now look the same.
+This means that it doesn’t matter is we use `error` or `info` notification now.
+Everything will look the same.
 That is what `globalConfig` does.
 It overwrites properties for all notifications.
-If we set there only `borderRadius` property for some value, then only `borderRadius` would be set globally.
-Default values of all other properties would stay untouched:
+If we only set the `borderRadius` property for some value, then only `borderRadius` would be set globally.
+The default values of all other properties would stay untouched:
 #

 ```jsx